siouxi/siouxi/README.md

 ## About Me 👋✨

 Hello!
 I'm **Nicolás Aranguren García** 🎓, a Statistics student at the National University of Colombia 🇨🇴.
-I have a strong passion for **Data Science** 📊, **Artificial Intelligence** 🤖, and **Business Intelligence** 📈.
-I’m always looking for ways to apply my statistical knowledge to solve real-world problems 🔍.
+I have a strong passion for **Data Science** 📊, **Artificial Intelligence** 🤖, and **Neuroscience** 🧠, I’m always looking for ways to apply my statistical knowledge to solve real-world problems 🔍.

 ---